 Still not convinced to become a landlord?
 While keeping track of tenants isn’t for everyone, don’t give up on investing in real estate just yet.

 Real estate investment trusts (REITs) allow anyone to invest in properties without actually having to buy or manage the property itself.
 With REITs, real estate is managed and financed through other companies.
 Your investment goes into a portfolio of several different real estate assets which then provide a share in any income earned through the properties.

-If you’re interested in in REITs, three companies you may want to check out are are Fundrise (which only requires a $500 minimum investment), RealtyShares (which has a $5,000 minimum investment), and PeerStreet (which has a $1,000 minimum investment).
+If you’re interested in in REITs, four companies you may want to check out are are Fundrise (which only requires a $500 minimum investment), RealtyShares (which has a $5,000 minimum investment), EquityMultiple (which has a $5,000 minimum investment) and PeerStreet (which has a $1,000 minimum investment).
 Personally, I like Fundrise because the other options require you to be an “accredited investor.”

 3) Invest in Yourself

 Investing in yourself is not just some trendy excuse for a spa day and extra vacation time.
 One of the best investments you can make is in yourself, especially through knowledge and health.
 Motivational speaker, Jim Rohn, says, “Income rarely exceeds personal development,” as well as, “Unless you change how you are, you’ll always have what you got.”

 If you don’t continually improve on how you work, how you communicate, and how you manage money, then you can’t expect a higher paying job, more money in your savings account, or the life you desire.
 Furthermore, if you don’t invest in yourself physically through healthy eating, exercise, and good habits, your poor lifestyle choices are going to end up costing you quite a bit when they catch up to you.